Air0x/SurveillanceSystem/README.md

-SurveillanceSysNrk
+Surveillance System
 ==================
-A surveillance system for schools.
+A surveillance system for mainly aimed for schools.
 All the contrubitors should read the TODO list to get a overview of the project.